 The Seminar Component

-All student attorneys attend a weekly seminar where they learn substantive law, reflect on the challenges of legal practice, assist one another with case development, and practice essential lawyering skills.
+All students attend a weekly seminar where they learn substantive law, reflect on the challenges of legal practice, assist one another with case development, and practice essential lawyering skills.
 The vast majority of seminar time involves simulation exercises, collaborative work, and other interactive learning methods.
 The seminar covers areas including but not limited to:

 - Substantive Law